elmundio87/GoEnhancementSuite/README.md

-GoEnhancementSuite
+Go Enhancement Suite
 ==================

-For anyone that's interested, I've submitted a user style that I have created to userstyles.org that allows you to see much more information at a time than in the default theme for the GO web UI.
+For anyone that's interested, I've submitted a user style that I have created to userstyles.org that allows you to see much more information at a time than in the default theme for the GO CI web UI.
 By cutting out a lot of the white space via rearranging the pipeline groups into vertical lists, you can see a greater amount of pipelines simultaneously (IE. without scrolling)

 This has been tested in Firefox 18 and Chrome 24